talibizhar1/Quantium-Data-Analyst-Virtual-Internship/README.md

 ## Task 2: Experimentation and uplift testing

-** Using cleaned data from task 1 created measures to identify the controlled stores.
+** Using cleaned data from task 1 created measures to identify the controlled stores against each trial stores.

+Useed R for data analysis and visualization and summarise findings and provide recommendations.

 **
 Insights: